eNMS-automation/eNMS/docs/source/inventory/pools.md

 This pool enforces the intersection of the following conditions:

-- subtype: `Ethernet link` - Match is Equality; all Ethernet links will be selected.
+- subtype: `Ethernet link`: Match is Equality; all Ethernet links will be selected.
 - source name: `sto` - Match is Inclusion; all links whose source name includes the string `sto` are matched, e.g. `Boston` and `Houston`.